 “Influencers are digital storytellers with not just their blog, but also people who have engaging conversations on Twitter, create visual art on Instagram, and so on.”
 Danica Kombol, Everywhere Agency

 Influencer marketing agencies are built to scale.
 Most facilitate the matching of influencers to brands.
 The more campaigns they can facilitate, the more value they theoretically build for themselves.
 Influencer marketing agencies exist today, in part, to help brands select from a seemingly endless supply of influencers.
-But as we get better about measuring the effectiveness of influencer marketing, we’ll learn that not every influencer can deliver meaningful results, much less engagement.
+As measuring tools are able to show the return on investment, we’ll discover who is effective as an influencer.

-The path to success for most brands will be working with fewer, better, more collaborative influencers and creators.
+In the future, we see brands will work with fewer, better, more collaborative influencers and creators.
 Quality will trump quantity in terms of delivering results — whether those results are views, engagements, brand awareness or sales.
-The ones that deliver quality and results will be the greatest demand, not the ones with the biggest reach.
 Reach and results are not necessarily correlated.
 We are seeing how reach is a flawed metric because once you get to a certain level of popularity, you are also popular with the spam accounts, “bots.”

 “Below impressions, we look for engagements!”
 Danica Kombol, Everywhere Agency

-When you are looking for an influencer, find a creative partner who collaborates with others for a living.
-A partner that will combine the best of technology, with the best collaborative creative strategists, to work with the best creators across all platforms.
+When you are looking for an influencer, find a creative partner who collaborates well.
+A partner uses the best of technology with like-minded collaborators, to work with the best creators across all platforms.
 Influencer marketing should be part of an integrated marketing plan, and the best partners will bring their professional attitude to the table.